Skip to Main Content

 What Is the Public Domain?

-The public domain is made up of all works that are not eligible for copyright protection, which includes most works created by the United States government, as well as works that no longer have copyright protection.
+The public domain consists of all works that are not protected by copyright, whether their copyright protection has expired or they were never eligible for copyright protection (which includes most works created by the federal government).
 All works in the public domain are free to be copied and used without restriction.
 Works published in the United States prior to 1928 are in the public domain.

 How Long Does Copyright Last?